nobodyscripts/LeafBlowerScript/Readme.md

 F7 Needs to use artifact if need be / get replacement
 F8 Move violin to secondary, spam during non boss timer after farming starts
 F10 Needs to use artifact if need be / get replacement
-Insert - While on home garden, no travel enabled, repeated log errors, is not exiting when dead, travel enabled works

 Adjust window resize based on delta from intended size, for non matching window dressing